 Vow

 The sculpture Vow uses imagery of a human bone as a relic to present an allegory of life.
-I have chosen to use the symbology of a female pelvic bone to both celebrate life while questioning custom.
+The symbology of a female pelvic bone both celebrates life while questioning custom.
 Bones are the part of the body that endure beyond a single lifetime.
 They are the structure, an essence of humanity that lasts through time.
-Thirteen wedding gowns cover the framework of this large-scale 9’ tall pelvic bone to speak to the story of birth and rebirth, the ties that bind, a union of souls, cultural memory passed from one generation to another.
+Thirteen wedding gowns upholster the framework of this large-scale 9’ tall pelvis to speak to the story of birth and rebirth, the ties that bind, a union of souls, cultural memory passed from one generation to another and a legacy of lost identities.

 The accompanying wirework gives voice to my personal female lineage.
 Written in wire, the cursive script acknowledges hundreds of my foremothers birth names, each lost in marriage.
 These women and their names are honored here as in a family journal.
-Tracing the female lineage is a bit like chasing ghosts, each maiden name tied to a family patriarch and gone before its time.
+Ironically, tracing the female lineage is a bit like chasing ghosts, as each maiden name is tied to a family patriarch.

 You can hear the soundtrack here: https://soundcloud.com/marycoss/eternal